Lab Guide: Adding a Module to a Collection

 Now, you will switch to your playbook project folder and create a new playbook that calls your custom module.

-3. After the window reloads, create a new playbook file.
-In the file explorer on the left, right-click in the empty space below site.yml and select New File.
+2. Create a new playbook file.
+Right-click on the newly created playbooks folder and select New File.
 Name the file mycowsay.yml.

 ---